The Smart 6 is solid and if you want or need the extra cleaning modes and features it offers, then I doubt you will be disappointed.

 - Will cost around £0.12p per day to own, based on 3 years of usage by one user

-- Consider Smart 5 5000 as a potential better value alternative.
+- Consider Smart 5 5000 as a potentially better value alternative.

-Reliability is something that we expect in products, but the fast moving consumer goods is often prone to cost saving measures and putting out ‘cheap’ products to maximise profits.
+Reliability is something that we expect in products, but the fast moving consumer goods are often prone to cost saving measures and putting out ‘cheap’ products to maximise profits.

-With a long history of production of electric brushes, the workmanship is high.
+With a long history of the production of electric brushes, the workmanship is high.

 There is peace of mind in that the Smart 6 comes as standard with a 2 year warranty from the date of purchase, but this can be extended to 3 years, by simply registering the brush online.